MicrosoftDocs/windows-itpro-docs/windows/configuration/cortana-at-work/cortana-at-work-scenario-5.md

 :::image type="content" source="../screenshot9.png" alt-text="Screenshot: Cortana showing name of person in your organization":::

 Cortana will respond with information about the person.
-You can select the person to open information about them in Microsoft Search.
+You can select the person to see more information about them in Microsoft Search.